praveenkumar6722/tvshows/README.md

 # TV Shows

-This application is TV shows guide using Tvmaze API, where you can view all Tv shows, popular shows, show details and can search for shows.
+This application is TV shows guide developed consuming Tvmaze REST API (http://www.tvmaze.com/api), where you can view all Tv shows, popular shows, show details, cast, episodes and can search for shows.
 Applicaiton has been designed & built responsive and mobile friendly :computer: :iphone:

 ### Prerequisite